3 Best Free VPNs for Linux in 2026: Fast & Secure

 Bottom Line:

-ExpressVPN doesn’t offer a free plan, but it’s my top Linux VPN in 2024.
-Its app can be controlled using a GUI or CLI, it supports all major Linux distros, including Ubuntu, Debian, and Fedora, has lightning-fast speeds, and comes with strong security features.
-All purchases are backed by a 30-day money-back guarantee.
+ExpressVPN doesn’t offer a free plan, but it’s my top Linux VPN in 2026.
+Its app can be controlled using a GUI or CLI, it supports all major Linux distros, including Ubuntu, Debian, and Fedora, has lightning-fast speeds, and comes with strong privacy and security features.
+It also works with 100+ streaming sites and supports P2P on all servers.

 Read the full ExpressVPN review